SomniumDigital/shell-tech-test/README.md

 This application has been build using [Create React App](https://github.com/facebook/create-react-app) from Facebook.

 The application uses a combination of [Redux](https://redux.js.org/) and [Thunk](https://github.com/gaearon/redux-thunk) for state management.
+If you'd like to view the state indepth try using [Redux Dev Tools](http://extension.remotedev.io/).

 If you'd like to take a look at a production build run `yarn build`, the production files will be found in `/build`.